FrancoisPorcher/mit-challenge/README.md

 Example: python main_submission.py --path_to_dataset C:\Users\isaac\Documents\Challenge_Francois\splid-devkit\dataset\test --path_to_model C:\Users\isaac\Documents\Challenge_Francois\mit-challenge\trained_model_for_submission

+You can use the trained model that trained_model_for_submission folder

 ## Presentation of the code

 If we follow the description that we provide in the technical report, let focus on four steps that are necessary to obtain a trained model.